-As of April 24, 2023, we have 60 full-time equivalent employees.
-As our development and commercialization plans and strategies develop, and as we transition into operating as a public company, we will have to add a significant number of additional managerial, operational, financial, and other personnel.
+As of May 7, 2025, we have 39 full-time equivalent employees.
+As our development and commercialization plans and strategies develop, we will have to add a significant number of additional managerial, operational, financial, and other personnel.
 Future growth will impose significant added responsibilities on members of management, including: